sirgru/on.impression/ReadMe.md

 ## Solution

 There exists a large amount of knowledge and techniques around implementing regular expressions efficiently.
-The experience and skills around working with regular expression elements are also significant parts of a programmer's skillset.
+The experience and skills around working with regular expression expressions are also significant parts of a programmer's skillset.
 We have no intention of throwing those away, instead we feature the good parts and work on the missing parts.
 The solution is a better formulated language that is trans-compiled to a well-known regular expressions language.

 ### Literals & Comments: